 RVs are an exceedingly popular way to vacation in Ontario.
 It's your mobile home away from home, so it's important to have the proper protection for your family and your RV.
 In the event of a claim, without the proper insurance you can be held financially liable for any repairs or liability costs.
-Recreational vehicle insurance is essential to protect you and your RV investment.
+Motorhome insurance is essential to protect you and your RV investment.

 It is also important to note that if you finance or lease your RV, the lender will likely require insurance to be in place for the full term of the loan.